 While you could repeatedly use flea control shampoo (not more than once a week), it’s best to treat every flea source.
 That includes washing your dog’s bedding, vacuuming your carpets, and treating your yard.

 Who Should Buy a Dog Flea and Tick Shampoo?

 Flea and tick shampoo works best on dogs that only have a few fleas or ticks.
 Serious infestations of fleas or ticks may need more intense treatment.

 Flea and tick shampoo may be the first step in treating a severe infestation.
 However, it shouldn’t be the only step you take to eliminate flea infestations on your dog or in your home.

 What About Cats?

 Many flea and tick shampoos are toxic for cats.
 Read bottles carefully to make sure they are safe to use on cats.
 Even if you don’t wash your cat, flea shampoo on your dog can still irritate the cat if they snuggle.

-User Reviews: Some people complain that this shampoo didn’t kill all the fleas.
+User Reviews: Some people complain that Adams Plus flea shampoo didn’t kill all the fleas.
 A few people complained that this shampoo is dangerous for their cat.
 Otherwise, most people say it’s very effective and smells great.

 Bottom Line: This is arguably the best flea and tick dog shampoo on the market.
 While it’s supposed to be safe for cats, too, it’s best to use something else on feline family members.

-Another highly-rated flea shampoo for dogs is this Sentry shampoo.
-It’s cheaper than the Adams formula and claims to kill fleas and ticks for up to 10 days.
+Another highly-rated dog shampoo for fleas is this Sentry shampoo.
+It’s cheaper than the Adams Plus flea formula and claims to kill fleas and ticks for up to 10 days.
 The oatmeal formula is great for dogs with sensitive skin.